 Paying with cash is just straightforward.
 You take it out of your wallet, complete a transaction, maybe get some change and go on your merry way.

-Only Cash Helps Me Better Understand My Wants and Needs
+Only Cash Helps You Better Understand Your Wants and Needs

-When you spend, you’re entire adult life using credit cards to purchase everything and anything you begin to lose sight of the difference between what you want and what you need.
+When you spend your entire adult life using credit cards to purchase everything and anything, you begin to lose sight of the difference between what you want and what you need.

 Using cash helps to rebalance your thinking in this area.